Camp Atienza

-Camp Gen. Rigoberto Atienza or Camp Atienza in Libis, Quezon City was named after the 9th Chief of Staff of the Armed Forces of the Philippines.
-Camp Atienza serves as the headquarters of the 51st Engineer Brigade, Philippine Army.
+Camp Gen. Rigoberto Atienza or Camp Atienza is a military base in Libis, Quezon City.
+It is named after the 9th Chief of Staff of the Armed Forces of the Philippines.
+It serves as the headquarters of the 51st Engineer Brigade, Philippine Army.

 History

 Camp Rigoberto Atienza used to be the location of the Marikina Waterworks during the 19th century.
 Water from the Marikina River was pumped by the waterworks up the hills of Santolan, and by gravity the waters was brought via aqueduct to the El Deposito or currently the Pinaglabanan Shrine in San Juan City.
 During the Philippine Revolution and the Philippine–American War, the Marikina Waterworks was a strategic location which opposing forces tried to take over as this would give them control over the water supply to the 300,000 inhabitants of Manila.